 ➢ Don’t neglect your right answers, people generally ignore the correctly attempted questions.
 But, getting a question correct is not enough, it’s also important to get it correct in decent time.
 If you spend 3 or more minutes on one question, it has probably done more harm than good.

 ➢ Check if you can find any shortcut (other than the answer booklet) which is easier for you to understand.
-Post the question in CAT Preparation-iQuanta group, you’ll probably get a better solution from Indrajeet and iQuanta team.
+Post the question in CAT Preparation-iQuanta group, or iQuanta paid doubts group, you’ll probably get a better solution from Indrajeet and iQuanta team.

 ➢ Practice the questions where you spent too much time and if you are not able to solve these questions within two minutes, in the next mocks, mark them and move forward.
 You can always come back, if the time allows.